microsoft/FluidFramework/docs/docs/dataobject-aqueduct.md

 #### initializingFirstTime

 `initializingFirstTime` is called only once.
 It is executed only by the _first_ client to open the DataObject and all work will complete before the DataObject is loaded.
-You should overload this method to perform setup, which can include creating distributed data structures and populating them with initial data.
+You should implement this method to perform setup, which can include creating distributed data structures and populating them with initial data.
 The `root` SharedDirectory can be used in this method.